dvho/balloons/README.md

 # Balloons
-An all original game I designed and coded entirely in HTML/CSS/JavaScript without the use of image files, frameworks/libraries or any dependencies.
+_Balloons_ is an all original game I designed and coded entirely in HTML/CSS/JavaScript without the use of image files, frameworks/libraries or any dependencies.

 <img src="https://user-images.githubusercontent.com/45696445/51090762-ff529180-174e-11e9-81f6-a9ac0f91e973.jpg">